andreimerlescu/andreimerlescu/README.md

 ### AI + developer workflow

-I got the workstation I have so I can incorporate more AI + AI Agents into my workflow utilizing the hardware resources at my disposal for local and private LLM access through LMStudio and Ollama.
+This workstation exists so I can run inference locally and privately — no API calls, no data leaving the machine.
+This is to provide services under regulatory clarity.

 - [summarize](https://github.com/andreimerlescu/summarize) — aggregate a codebase into a single markdown file; chat with it via local Ollama LLM
 - [aigcm](https://github.com/andreimerlescu/aigcm) — AI-generated git commit messages from `git diff`, powered by Ollama `qwen3:8b`